 Herefordshire's air quality problems are mainly related to traffic.
 We use local transport plans to improve accessibility, air quality and safety, and ease congestion.
 We monitor air quality from a number of nitrogen dioxide (NO2) diffusion tubes located in roadside locations around the city, market towns and county.
 These test tube type samples enable us to have monthly averages for NO2.
-You can download the latest figures for nitrogen dioxide in the county.
+You can download the figures for nitrogen dioxide for 2015 and figures for 2016 in the county.

 The national air quality strategy provides a framework for air quality control in the UK.
 Together with the six Worcestershire district councils, we have produced a joint Herefordshire and Worcestershire air quality strategy to tackle air quality across the two counties and meet the national air quality.

 We also produce an annual air quality status report which considers all new monitoring data and assesses the data against the national Air Quality Objectives (AQO).
 It also considers any major changes in the county that may have an impact on air quality and reports on progress of measures to improve air quality.

 Herefordshire has two air quality management areas - each declared due to a breach of the Government's objective for nitrogen dioxide.
 All are a result of traffic near to housing.
 The two areas are:

 |Location||Description||Approx. number of houses in area||Pollution objective exceeded||Action plan|